Skip to main content

 Continuous Current Mode Class-F Power Amplifier: A Solution for Bandwidth Extension in Low Breakdown Voltage Applications

-This paper introduces a theoretical analysis and experimental validation of a Continuous Current Mode (CCM) class-F power amplifier.
-The proposed CCM addresses the soft breakdown drain-source voltage limitations encountered in conventional continuous class-F mode power amplifiers when they are implemented in low breakdown voltage technologies like GaAs-MESFETs and GaAs-PHEMTs.
-The CCM class-F power amplifier preserves the high-efficiency and power characteristics of class-F power amplifiers.
-Through theoretical analysis and experimental validation, we demonstrate that this amplifier mode effectively broadens the design space, enabling extended bandwidth operation with efficiency and power relatively constant.
-Experimental results obtained by using a time-domain low-frequency harmonic active load-pull system (LF-AHLP) validate the theoretical framework, alleviating the soft breakdown drain-source voltage recently observed in continuous class-F power amplifiers.
+This paper presents a comprehensive theoretical analysis and experimental validation of a Continuous Current Mode (CCM) Class-F power amplifier, designed to address the limitations of conventional continuous Class-F mode power amplifiers in low breakdown voltage technologies.
+The approach preserves continuous current operation while approximately maintaining the high-efficiency characteristics of Class-F operation.
+Through theoretical analysis and practical validation, we demonstrate that this technique effectively broadens the viable design space, enabling extended bandwidth operation with relatively constant efficiency.
+Experimental results validate the theoretical framework, indicating improvements in operational bandwidth while sustaining efficiency levels characteristic of Class-F architectures without inducing soft breakdown or gate current anomalies.